GLOSSARY

 What is an Employer Identification Number (EIN)?
-Definition and meaning
+EIN meaning and definition

 An employer identification number (EIN) is the unique nine-digit federal tax ID the Internal Revenue Service gives each employer — kind of like a social security number for a business.
 It’s typically in the format of 00-1234567, and the IRS uses it to track employment tax history, tax filings, and payments.